Summer Undergraduate Research Program through the Statistics Department

 • Do research on campus (in person) for 35+ hours per week for a full 10 weeks during the summer.
 This should be your primary activity this quarter.

-• Attend regular group meetings (tentatively planned as lunch meetings every other week), where students will informally share about their research experience.
+• Attend regular group meetings (tentatively planned as lunch meetings every week), where students will informally share about their research experience.

 • Attend talks, seminars, or professional development activities to learn about research.